kappafon/ai-copilots/content/AI Assisted Development/Benefits of Dedicated AI.md

 Another thing is that they are somewhat customizable and include different quality of life features such as code formatting, documenting, language detection, etc.

-And the big difference being the [[Context]] they use in addition to eventual prompt you might type.
+And the big difference being the [[How Copilots Get Context]] they use in addition to eventual prompt you might type.